 Patients learn how to manage their symptoms using appropriate coping mechanisms and distress-tolerance skills.
 They practice these skills on a consistent basis during calm periods in order to be better prepared in the presence of triggers.

-Once patients demonstrate consistent alleviation from symptoms, they prepare for termination.
+Once patients demonstrate a consistent alleviation of symptoms, they prepare for termination.
 Patients at this time should have the skills to independently manage their symptoms over time.

-While evidence-based models are backed by research, not every treatment method is going to work for everyone.
+While evidence-based rehab methods are backed by research, not every treatment approach is going to work for everyone.
 There is no such thing as a one-size-fits-all treatment, but there are many options available, especially as more models emerge.
-Therefore, it is important to consult a professional, such as a social worker, psychologist or psychiatrist who provides clinical services.